cbin0/system-monitor/README.md

-# System Monitor
+# Headless System Monitor

-A cross platform pretty system monitor
+A cross platform pretty system monitor focus on provide efficient and clear ui.
+Can also using data from self or variable sources.

 ![image](./public/screenshot.png)